Purpose of this statement

 We do not sell or share personal details to third parties for the purposes of marketing.

-We may share your data with law enforcement agencies, regulators, courts, public authorities or emergency services when required to do so.
+We may also share your data with law enforcement agencies, regulators, courts, public authorities or emergency services when required to do so.

 Cookies and other similar technologies